AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

 The obstacle measurement function, $h_o (#m.x)$, is parameterised by the linearisation point, $x$, and the #acr("SDF") image.
 The resulting measurement is a scalar value, $0 <= h_o (#m.x) <= 1$, essentially representing the lightness of the inverted #acr("SDF") at the position of the linearisation point in 2D space.
 That is, the closer to 1, the closer the robot is to an obstacle, and 0 is completely free space.

 ==== Interrobot Factor $bold(f_i)$ <s.m.factors.interrobot-factor>
 The interrobot factor expresses how robots should interact with each other when they get close enough.
 Interrobot factors measure the distance between the two robots, and if they get too close, the factor will in turn impose a repulsive force on the robots.
 Interrobot factors only exist between robots that are close enough, however, as soon as they are, an interrobot factor will be created between each variable for each timestep.
 This happens symmetrically, which means both robots will have a factor for each of its variables that connects externally to the other robot's variables.
-These are the connection that are used when external iterations of #acr("GBP") are made#note.kristoffer[refer to where you explain these].
+These are the connection that are used when external iterations of #acr("GBP") are made, see @s.iteration-schedules.
 To identify the connected variable in the external factorgraph, the interrobot factor store an unique identifier that consists of a two field tuple of the robots id, and index offset from the current variable.
-The interrobot factors take a safety distance into account which is some scaled version of the two robots' radii, see @eq.interrobot-factor.#note.jo[these variables have now been explained]
+The interrobot factors take a safety distance into account which is some scaled version of the two robots' radii, see @eq.interrobot-factor.

 $
   h_i (#m.x _A, #m.x _B) = cases(